chriswebb09/chriswebb09.github.io/_posts/2017-04-06-serving-ourselves.md

 ### Overview of Require

 Require is not part of standard Javascript.
 Node uses it to load modules.
-It’s similar to import in Swift.
+Importing in Swift is similar.

 [npmjs.com](https://www.npmjs.com/package/require) defines require with the following: